FreyaKim0/Comp229-Assignment2/README.md

 **This is a bookstore shopping platform.
 In this app:**
 * As buyer, end-users can filter authors by name using buttons.
 * As buyer, end-users can filter the number of items displayed per page.
-* As buyer, end-users can filter the price range using the slider.
+* As buyer, end-users can filter the price range using the slider.<br>
 ![main_page](./screenShot_main.PNG?raw=true)